Twin-2/FarmingGame-helper/README.md

 ## Version 1.0.0

 1.0.0 - 9/26/2021 - Calculate your harvest income with a randomly generated Operating Expense.
-Currently Operating Expenses are only number values 500-3000.
+Current Operating Expenses are only number values 500-3000.

 ## Development Roadmap